Nelahozeves

 Nelahozeves is a municipality and village in Mělník District in the Central Bohemian Region of the Czech Republic.
 It has about 2,200 inhabitants.
-It is known for the Nelahozeves Castle and as the birthplace of Antonín Dvořák, who is one of the most important Czech composers.
+It is known for the Nelahozeves Castle and as the birthplace of Antonín Dvořák, who is considered to be one of the greatest Czech composers.

-Administrative parts
+Administrative division

-Villages of Hleďsebe 1.díl, Hleďsebe 2.díl, Lešany and Podhořany are administrative parts of Nelahozeves.
+Nelahozeves consists of five municipal parts (in brackets population according to the 2021 census):